qaul/qaul.net_legacy/server/php/README.md

     # edit your cron tasks
     crontab -e

-    # automatically schedule advertised files in the qaul.net for download to the
-    # web server.
+    # send twitter messages with links to downloadable files from qaul.net.
-    php PATH_TO_YOUR_HOST_DIRECTORY/qaulhub/file2db.php
+    php PATH_TO_YOUR_HOST_DIRECTORY/qaulhub/file2twitter.php
-    # send messages from qaul.net to twitter
+    # send messages from qaul.net to twitter and schedule advertised files for download.
-    php PATH_TO_YOUR_HOST_DIRECTORY/qaulhub/qaul2twitter.php
+    php PATH_TO_YOUR_HOST_DIRECTORY/qaulhub/msg2twitter.php
     # send twitter messages to qaul.net
     php PATH_TO_YOUR_HOST_DIRECTORY/qaulhub/twitter2qaul.php